Sea Otter Fuego XL April 18, 2026

 The women’s 40s+ started last, at 8:50am.
 Before I get into the race, I want to highlight that the cut-off times for lap 1 and each Aid Station during lap 2 are not equitable, especially for those of us starting later or last.
 The cut-off for every racer to start lap 2 is 12:30pm, and for every racer to continue lap 2 at Aid 1 is 2pm, and at Aid 2 is 3:30pm.
 Therefore, if you started in a men’s 30’s wave, you had an extra 30 minutes of race time before cut-offs that women’s 40+ racers did not have.
 (And don’t tell me they’re going so fast that they don’t need the time — I passed some of them, they needed it!)
 Let’s say we who started last crash, have a mechanical, or in my case, need to boot-and-rally (hello lap 2), that 30 minutes would be awfully nice.
 In my case, that 30 minutes would have meant I could have *finished the race* and would not have been timed out at Aid 2 on my second lap, just 8 miles from the finish.

 Lap 1: my strategy was to not be lured in by racers gunning it up the corkscrew.
-They were in a different race LOL.
-I rode at threshold up the corkscrew and did not have to fight anyone to get onto the single track, nor was I held up by slow descenders — it all just took care of itself, which was lovely.
+They were in a different race.
+I rode conservatively at threshold up the corkscrew and did not have to fight anyone to get onto the single track, nor was I held up by slow descenders — it all just took care of itself, which was lovely.
 I was really proud of my descending – there had been some trail work since my last practice ride and I was happy to be able to see all of the tight singletrack — it was no longer obscured by tall grass.
-My plan for lap 1 (thank you, Coach Hannah!) was to ride just below sweet spot, not to exceed threshold except for when I had to on punchy climbs, and to take as much free speed as I could get on fire road descents.
-I was going to have to really boogie to make the cut-off and nothing could go wrong.
-I felt amazing through the first 5-6 miles of singletrack (fun descending, punchy climbing), and through the fire road business to Aid 1.
-Between Aid 1 and 2, I linked up with another woman who I kept passing on descents but she would catch me on climbs, and we worked together.
+My plan for lap 1 (thank you, Coach Hannah) was to ride within sweet spot-ish or just below, not to exceed threshold except for when I had to on punchy climbs, and to take as much free speed as I could get on fire road descents.
+I was going to have to really boogie to make the cut-off and nothing could go wrong, so there were numerous violations of the watts targets.
+I felt amazing through the first miles of singletrack (fun descending, punchy climbing), and through the fire road business to Aid 1 at mile 12.7.
+Between Aid 1 and 2 (mile 27ish), I linked up with another woman who I kept passing on descents but she would catch me on climbs, and we worked together.
 We exchanged looks of horror when we saw a dead rabbit in the middle of the trail, looking right at us, during a section of fun little jumps.
 We suspected death by Maxxis.
-We went through the sand pit together — I almost accidentally rode all the way through.
-We caught a small group joking about how the event name should be “Sand Otter.”
+We went through the sand pit together — similar to the Princess Bride quicksand.
+We caught a small group joking about how the event name should be renamed “Sand Otter.”
+The woman in front of me on Lookout was stopping and posing for selfies with the Sea Otter signs that say something like “You chose this, now it’s time to make good on your promise to yourself” and “Time to show yourself what you’re made of” — she annoyed me for being so chipper on the climb.
+But then I remembered her from a TRM shop ride, so I liked her again.
+I can’t remember her name.

 Topped out Lookout Ridge, joyful, proud, ready to ride to Michael and get a hug, a Coke, etcetera, but then I met the corkscrew climb.
 I had *completely* forgotten about it.
 When I saw it was between me and my Coke, I said out loud “you have to be kidding me.”
-Got it done and with 15 minutes to spare, made the cut-off and was prepping for lap 2.
+Got it done (it wasn’t pretty) and with 15 minutes to spare, made the cut-off and was prepping for lap 2.

 Notes: